mpEsri/vesselshape-generator-for-geoevent/vesselshape-generator-processor/README.md

 * Go to the Site >> Configuration Store Tab.
 * Click the 'Import Configuration' button.
 * Select 'Choose File'
-* Browse to the ./solutions-geoevent-java/data/configurations/ directory
+* Browse to the ./vesselshape-generator-for-geoevent directory
-* Select the SolutionsComponentTestConfig.xml
+* Select the TestConfig.xml
 * Click 'Open' in the dialog.
 * Click 'Next'.
 * When prompted choose 'Import Configuration'.